 Once your submission has been received, it will be evaluated by NIFA staff.
 Peer reviewers (panelists) are selected based on their expertise, credentials, and NIFA panel needs.
 Please keep in mind that volunteering may not always result in your participation in a panel due to recruitment requirements and expertise needed at the time.
 For more information, contact the program staff listed in the Request for Applications for the program panel on which you are interested in serving.

-You are not eligible to review for a program if you are a Project Director, Co-Project Director, or are substantially involved in an application submitted to the same program in the same year.
+You are not eligible to review for a program if you are a Project Director, Co-Project Director, Collaborator or are substantially involved in an application submitted to the same program in the same year.
+Also excluded are all individuals receiving any form of financial compensation or other benefit (such as salary, subaward, consulting fee, honorarium) from any proposal being reviewed by the same panel in the same year.

 Panelists (excluding federal employees) may be provided a modest honorarium for their time and effort; please refer to your employer’s policy and procedures when accepting the honorarium.